News + Articles

 Choose a bridge for a stronger bite and a natural feel.
 Go with dentures if you need a budget-friendly fix for many missing teeth.

-According to Humana, a traditional or cantilever bridge typically ranges from $2,000 to $5,000 for one pontic supported by abutment crowns.
+According to Humana, a traditional or cantilever bridge typically ranges from $2,000 to $5,000 for one pontic and the supporting abutment crowns.

 Implant-supported bridges, or those made with premium materials, may cost $5,000 to $15,000 or more, especially when replacing multiple teeth.